Leah Letson: Early life and career

 Leah Letson was born on 21 August 1992 in Wisconsin, United States.
-Letson started martial arts at 5, earning her 2nd degree Karate black belt at age 11, and her 3rd Degree Taekwondo black belt at 14.
+Letson started martial arts at five, earning her 2nd degree Karate black belt at age eleven, and her third degree Taekwondo black belt at fourteen.
 Letson moved to Milwaukee to attend the University of Wisconsin–Milwaukee where she started kickboxing, then on the advice of her coaches Brazilian jiu-jitsu (BJJ).
-While at UWM Letson enlisted in the Air National Guard in 2012 and after completing basic training she started training MMA.
+While at UW Letson enlisted in the Air National Guard in 2012 and after completing basic training she started training MMA.

-On November 9, 2013, she won her first MMA amateur fight, a year later she had her first pro fight.
+On November 9, 2013, she won her first amateur fight, a year later she had her first pro fight.

 Mixed martial arts career

 Early career

-After losing her debut via split decision against Chrsitina Jobe at KOTC: Industrial Strength on November 22, 2014, Letson won her next 4 bouts, knocking out Shaena Cox in the second round, defeating Allanna Jones via unanimous decision, stopping Sarah Payan via TKO in the first round, culminating with a victory at Invicta FC 21, where Letson faced UFC veteran Elizabeth Phillips, knocking her out with a headkick in the first round.
+After losing her debut via split decision against Christina Jobe at KOTC: Industrial Strength on November 22, 2014, Letson won her next 4 bouts, knocking out Shaena Cox in the second round, defeating Allanna Jones via unanimous decision, stopping Sarah Payan via TKO in the first round, culminating with a victory at Invicta FC 21, where Letson faced UFC veteran Elizabeth Phillips, knocking her out with a headkick in the first round.